Conference Agenda

 | 12:30pm - 2:00pm |

-Politics over Lunch Location: Student Union |
+Politics over Lunch - with Mark Freeman and others Location: Student Union |

 | 2:00pm - 3:30pm |

-Pitch an Idea: Healing, Liberation, and Counter-Hegemonic Practice Location: North Hall 106 Chair: Amanda Almond Mujerista Narrative Therapy: An Integrative Framework For Decolonization, Liberation, and Healing Hope & Hesitancy: Reimagining Ethics in Pediatric Palliative Care Transformative Art Space for Physicians to Promote Anti-Racist Action |
+Pitch an Idea: Care, Liberation, and Reimagining Collective Life Location: North Hall 106 Chair: Amanda Almond Mujerista Narrative Therapy: An Integrative Framework For Decolonization, Liberation, and Healing Hope & Hesitancy: Reimagining Ethics in Pediatric Palliative Care Transformative Art Space for Physicians to Promote Anti-Racist Action Reimagining Democratic Infrastructures in Rural (former East) Germany: Art-based narratives and their impact on community mobilization Out of Sight, Out of Scope: Rural Communities in the Margins of Psych-Disciplines |

-Pitch an Idea: Childhood, Schooling, and Inequality as Lived Structure Location: North Hall 107 Chair: Michelle Mari Sommer Theorizing Situated Inequality: Institutional Conditions of Participation in Early Childhood Rethinking Psychological Theory under Conditions of Social Inequality: The Case of Academic Self-Efficacy Craft-Based Schooling and the Formation of Self: A Situated Psychological Inquiry into Alternative Education in Denmark |
+Pitch an Idea: Childhood, Schooling, and Pedagogy of Inequality Location: North Hall 107 Chair: Michelle Mari Sommer Theorizing Situated Inequality: Institutional Conditions of Participation in Early Childhood Rethinking Psychological Theory under Conditions of Social Inequality: The Case of Academic Self-Efficacy Craft-Based Schooling and the Formation of Self: A Situated Psychological Inquiry into Alternative Education in Denmark Children’s experiences of screen ambivalence in digitalised childhood The Fluid as Theory: Visual Pedagogy Against Binary Thinking |

-Pitch an Idea: Digital Lifeworlds, AI, and the Politics of Interpretation Location: North Hall 110 Chair: Selina Staniczek Algorithmic Dreamwork: Freud, Lacan, and the Visual Unconscious of AI Children’s experiences of screen ambivalence in digitalised childhood Materiality-Sensitive Analysis of Online Interviews: Ageist Stereotypes and Ethics in Workplace Digital Learning |
+| Pitch an Idea: Digitality, Narrative and Hybrid Subjectivities Location: North Hall 110 Chair: Selina Staniczek Algorithmic Dreamwork: Freud, Lacan, and the Visual Unconscious of AI Materiality-Sensitive Analysis of Online Interviews: Ageist Stereotypes and Ethics in Workplace Digital Learning Legends of Hybrid Brooklyn Consciousness Under Constraint: Rethinking Identity Through the Lived Experience of Intersex Migrants Rewriting Foundations: Documentary Poetry and the Reimagining of Political Narratives through the Case of the 1777 New York State Constitution |

-Panel: Sexual Labor and Subjectivation under Capitalism Location: North Hall 113 Chair: Johanna L Degen Mainstreaming Sex Work through Feminist Frameworks: Subscription Platforms (Onlyfans) and the (Self-)Subjugation of Subjects within Platform Capitalism STRIP CLUBS AND THE WORK OF PLEASURE: HOW CAN PSYCHOLOGY RE-APPROACH ADULT ENTERTAINMENT? |
+Panel: Subjectivation under Capitalism Location: North Hall 113 Chair: Johanna L Degen Mainstreaming Sex Work through Feminist Frameworks: Subscription Platforms (Onlyfans) and the (Self-)Subjugation of Subjects within Platform Capitalism STRIP CLUBS AND THE WORK OF PLEASURE: HOW CAN PSYCHOLOGY RE-APPROACH ADULT ENTERTAINMENT?
+NARRATING POSSIBLE AND IMPOSSIBLE WORLDS |

 | 3:30pm - 4:00pm |